mklabs/mincerize/readme.md

 ## Description

-The input chunk is parsed for `/*** filepath ***/` pattern to determine the ordered list of assets, and pass it through the relevant compiler.
+The input chunk is parsed for `/*** filepath ***/` pattern to determine the ordered list of assets.

-For JS type of inputs, the list of JS files is passed to UglifyJS2 with sourcemap generation, in minify or beautified mode (beautified mode is flavored in development environment, as it's significantly faster).
+The list of JS files is passed to UglifyJS2 with sourcemap generation, in minify or beautified mode.

 The stream also parses the input and the end of the file for initial `sourceMappingURL` to use as `inSourceMap` option.

-For CSS type of inputs, each CSS file is parsed through `rework, generating `-sass-debug-info` for each selector (unless there is already debug information, case of pre-processor compiled CSS).
-The stream also lets you rewrite the filename location to be based on HTTP protocol, instead of the usual `file://absolute/path/name`.

 ## Usage

-### JS

 Compile sprocketized bundle through mincer first, then generate the minified file with sourcemap